j-a-m-l/dry-piwik/README.md

 ## PHP
 The `php` folder includes several PHP configuration files that are used during the Piwik installation.

-could be used for Linode
-php-fpm?
-/usr/local/etc/php-fpm.conf.default
-/usr/local/etc/php-fpm.conf
-/usr/local/etc/php/conf.d/

 ## Nginx
-The `nginx` folder includes the Nginx configuration that is used in the `server` container.
+The `nginx` folder includes the base Nginx configuration that is used in the `server` container.
-/etc/ngix/conf.d/linode.cnf

 ## MariaDB
-The `mariadb` folder includes the MariaDB configuration that is used in the `server` container.
+The `mariadb` folder includes the base MariaDB configuration that is used in the `server` container.
-/etc/mysql/conf.d/linode.cnf

 # Authors